How much should I contribute to my 401(k)?

 What tax do you pay on your 401(k)?

-The earlier you begin contributing towards an employer-matched 401(k) retirement plan, the more you will gain over the life of the plan in employer contributions (free money).
+The earlier you begin contributing towards an employer-matched 401(k) retirement plan, the more you stand to potentially gain over the life of the plan in employer contributions (free money).

-If you’re starting to save in your 20s, then 10 percent of your income should suffice throughout your career.
-If, on the other hand, you’re late to the 401(k) savings game, you should contribute as much as you can afford, ideally around 20 percent of earnings.
-You should also take advantage of the increased catch-up contribution limit, currently $7,500 for savers over 50.
+If you’re starting to save in your 20s, then 10% of your income may suffice throughout your career.
+If, on the other hand, you’re late to the 401(k) savings game, you should contribute as much as you can afford, ideally around 20% of your earnings.